Harrisburg Mall

-The Harrisburg Mall is a regional mall located just outside Harrisburg in Swatara Township, Pennsylvania.
-It is the largest mall in the Harrisburg metropolitan area.
+The Harrisburg Mall was a regional mall located just outside Harrisburg in Swatara Township, Pennsylvania.
+It was the largest mall in the Harrisburg metropolitan area.
 The anchor store is Bass Pro Shops.
 There are 2 vacant anchor stores that were once Macy's and Boscov's.

 History

-The mall, formerly known as the Harrisburg East Mall, opened in 1969 with JCPenney, Wanamaker's, and Gimbels as anchors.
+The mall, formerly known as the Harrisburg East Mall, opened in 1969, initially with Wanamaker's, and Gimbels as anchors, with JCPenney opening later.
 During construction a natural limestone cave known variously as Big Pit, Paxtang or Crystal Paradise Cave known for its anthodite and speleothem formations was uncovered.

 In 1978, Gimbels closed, due to poor sales at the location as well as its distance from the other stores in the chain which made it unprofitable.
 Hess's opened in that space later the same year.

 In 1994, Hess's closed, due to the company's merge with other stores.
 Hecht's, being one of them, opened immediately after.

 In 1999, Wanamaker's closed, and Lord & Taylor opened a year later.

 In 2001, JCPenney closed, and Boscov's opened in that space in 2003.

 In 2004, A $77 million revitalization of the mall which, in addition to renovations to the mall's decor, included the addition of a 14-screen Great Escape theater and entertainment complex on the southwest corner of the mall.
 The last phase of the renovation was planned to be completed in 2008 with a brand new "streetscape" look on the north side of the mall.
 However, the addition remained uncompleted in 2009, due in part to changing market conditions, as well financial difficulties with the mall's owner, Feldman Mall Properties.
 All three of these stores were abandoned in an unfinished state.

 In 2004, Lord & Taylor closed, and Bass Pro Shops opened later that year, after a two floor expansion of the building was built, and the Wanamaker's third floor was made private.

 In 2006, Hecht's was converted to Macy's due to Macy's parent company (Federated Department Stores) having acquired Hecht's parent company (May Department Stores) in 2005.